Industry Solutions - Modelica Libraries

-The Modelica libraries are part of the powerful CATIA Systems Engineering solution.
-The libraries can be used with both Dymola and 3DEXPERIENCE Dynamic Behavior Modeling, either on their own or with other Modelica libraries, to model and simulate complex systems that can span multiple engineering disciplines.
+The libraries can be used with both Dymola and 3DEXPERIENCE Dymola Behavior Modeling, either on their own or with other Modelica libraries, to model and simulate complex systems that can span multiple engineering disciplines.

 Aerospace and Defense

 A multitude of libraries offer the capacity to model the complex thermo-fluid systems of aircraft, ranging from fuel systems to environmental control.
-The Air Conditioning library has been used for modeling the next generation of commercial aircraft.
+A wide range of thermo-fluid systems can be modeled with the Thermal Systems library.
 The Human Comfort Library provides additional models of occupant comfort for cabin thermal modeling.

-Actuators for flight control and other subsystems use the Hydraulics, Pneumatics, Smart Electric Drives and Electrified Powertrains libraries.
+The Flight Dynamics library enables the rapid modeling, simulation and analysis of the flight dynamic characteristics of a wide range of aircraft and UAVs.
+Actuators for flight control and other subsystems use the Fluid Power, Brushless DC Drives and Electrified Powertrains libraries.
 Flexible beams and modal bodies from Finite Element models are managed by the Flexible Bodies library.